orangejuice/blog/data/activity/book-海子的诗-2017/record.en.md

   subtitle: Hai Zi / 2017 / Jiangxi People's Publishing House
 ---

-When Hai Zi passed away, he carried four books with him: "The Bible", Thoreau's "Walden", Heyerdahl's "Kon-Tiki", and "Selected Stories of Conrad".
+When Hai Zi passed away, he was carrying four books with him: the Bible, Thoreau's 'Walden', Heyerdahl's 'Kon-Tiki: Across the Pacific in a Raft', and 'Selected Stories by Conrad'.